 Section 3 - The safeguarding and welfare requirements.
-In section 3.3 schools are not required to have separate policies to cover EYFS requirements provided the requirements are already met through an existing policy.
-School may wish to include the following requirements in the policies as suggested below (in red):
+In para 3.3, the guidance clarifies that schools are not required to have separate policies to cover EYFS requirements provided the requirements are already met through an existing policy.
+The school has evaluated the content of the EYFS framework to confirm if there are any aspects that are not already included in existing policies and has ensured that any gaps are covered by producing further policy documentation.